rapidsai/docs/contributing/code.md

 2. Find an issue to work on.
 The best way is to look for the <span class="label" style="background: #7057ff; color: #ffffff; text-transform: none">good first issue</span> or <span class="label" style="background: #008672; color: #ffffff; text-transform: none">help wanted</span> labels
 3. Comment on the issue saying you are going to work on it
 4. Code!
 Make sure to update unit tests!
-5. All RAPIDS projects are released under the Apache-2.0 license, and all source files that support comments must include a copyright and the Apache-2.0 license text.
+5. All RAPIDS projects are released under the Apache-2.0 license, so also make sure all source files that support comments include a copyright and the Apache-2.0 license text.
 6. When done, [create your pull request]({% link contributing/prs.md %})
 7. Verify that CI passes all [status checks](https://help.github.com/articles/about-status-checks/).
 Fix if needed
 8. Wait for other developers to review your code and update code as needed